Govardhans/Automation_Java/README.md

 ### 📟 Building and Running the automation scripts

-Execute the following commands inside the `WESTWINGNOW` or `.` root folder.
+Execute the following commands inside the `project root` folder.

 `Build` the docker image: